 All You Need To Know About Impact Testing

 How do they determine if a component is tough enough to withstand heavy impact?
 Materials undergo a drastic change in varying temperatures.
 If the temperature goes below -400C to -1980C the physical properties of the material change.
 Some cracks and flaws form at a microscopic level.
 Some defects, even at a microscopic level, could make the material weak thereby causing failure under the impact.
+Read our partners as well lebronze alloys bornel.
 How much impact energy does a material can withstand, is measured through impact testing.
 The most common impact testing method is swinging pendulum impact testing.
 The pendulum is used to strike a notched specimen and calculate the impact of energy.
 Curious about how the test is done?
 Read the article to understand the impact of testing thoroughly.

 What Is Impact Testing?